harcokuppens/DOMjudgeDockerCompose/README.md

 compose`.
 The new containers will have the same data and configuration as on the old server.

+## Version of DOMjudge

+The `docker-compose.yml` uses version tags to include docker images for DOMjudge and its supporting database mariadb:

+    $ cat docker-compose.yml |grep image
+    image: mariadb:11.4.2
+    image: domjudge/domserver:8.2.3
+    image: domjudge/judgehost:8.2.3

+By using fixed versions we always know which versions are used.
+We can always increase the version numbers of new versions of the software comes available.

 ## Resources, performance and deployment

 In this section we discuss how using Docker we can match the resource requirement for running DOMjudge.